 You should rely only on the information contained or incorporated by reference in this Prospectus and any applicable Prospectus Supplement and on the other information included in the registration statement of which this Prospectus forms a part.
-We have not authorized anyone to provide you with different or additional information, you should not rely on it.
-We are not making an offer to sell or seeking an offer to buy the Securities offered pursuant to this Prospectus Supplement is accurate only as of the date on the front of those documents and that information contained in any document incorporated by reference is accurate only as of the date of that document, regardless of the time of delivery of this Prospectus or any applicable Prospectus Supplement or of any sale of Securities pursuant thereto.
+We have not authorized anyone to provide you with different or additional information.
+If anyone provides you with different or additional information, you should not rely on it.
+We are not making an offer to seeking an offer to buy the Securities offered pursuant to this Prospectus in any jurisdiction where the offer or sale is not permitted.
+You should assume that the information contained in this Prospectus or any applicable Prospectus Supplement is accurate only as of the date on the front of those documents and that information contained in any document incorporated by reference is accurate only as of the date of that document, regardless of the time of delivery of this Prospectus or any applicable Prospectus Supplement or of any sale of Securities pursuant thereto.
 Our business, financial condition, results of operations and prospects may have changed since those dates.